 Latin American-Caribbean (LAC) Scholarship

-Citizens from the following countries are eligible:
+Citizens from the following countries are eligible for the LAC scholarship:

 Central America: Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama.